-In a game as competitive like Badminton, you definitely do not want to lose a point by making a foul or a fault.
-You’re really understand the game, once you know all the faults in Badminton
+In a game as competitive like Badminton, you definitely do not want to lose a point by making fouls or faults.
+You really understand the game, once you know all the faults in Badminton

 All games have rules that we should stick to or else it can cost us a point at a very crucial stage or even the entire match.

 At times, we make these faults without even knowing that we are making them.
 But do not worry, read more to find out all the possible faults and fouls in Badminton to make sure that you never make them during a match.

 While serving, there are a few important things to keep in mind.
 A service fault is a very common fault and many players tend to make it.
 There are many factors that contribute to a service being a fault.

 - The shuttle must be struck from below the waist while the head of the racket is pointing in the downward direction.